DraftShift/ModularDock/BOM.md

 ## Docking
 **NOTE: Docking bolts and tool cowl bolts should be magnetic steel, not Stainless if using magnets**

+**NOTE: Bolts used might vary depends on base use (Stubby will be much shorter) and Cowls used**

 ### SB Docking
-- 4 x 5x2 Magnets `Optional but recommended`
+- 2 x 5x2 Magnets `Optional but recommended`
-- 2 x M3x25 BHCS
 - 2 x M3x16 BHCS

 ### DB Docking